Number of servers: No. of servers: 200+

 It’s not uncommon to see a VPN registered in some off-shore location.
 While this makes it harder to retrieve a user’s data by legal means, finding a country with privacy-friendly laws helps to build trust.
 Last but not least, some locations simply offer better tax rates.

 VPNArea location: Bulgaria and Switzerland

 As we mentioned above, VPNArea has its (and your) data stored in Switzerland, which is a privacy-friendly country.
-The company itself is registered in Bulgaria where it’s illegal to log customer data.
-Adding the fact that none of these two belong to the 14 eyes group should make one feel pretty sure that VPNArea is serious when it comes to “no logs” policy and overall privacy.
+The company itself is registered in Bulgaria, where it’s illegal to log customer data.
+Adding the fact that none of these two belong to the Fourteen Eyes group should make one feel pretty sure that VPNArea is serious when it comes to “no logs” policy and overall privacy.

 What does a VPNArea location say?